Krasnomakov-Bureau-Info/cogSOC/taxonomy/README.md

 - as a possible meausure allow making journal public with one click, if no interaction happens within certain time amount
 - add ability to attach and save photo/video/sound materials to cases
 - by default photo/video/sound must be stored privately
+- add descriptions and details to events, connect to existing registered cases (for leagal reference and filing as potential techniques/tactics)

 - however, if needed DB must quickly go public to counter events and prevent future covert work
 - think over possible community of users + cross verification from DBs of multiple users

 - possible next stages in Civil Defense context may include development of a network of registered(!) live surveillance devices such as sensors, cameras network plus allowed AI models that don't contradict EU AI Act